atrisovic/weather-panel.github.io/_sources/content/suggestions.md

-# 5. Suggestions when producing a panel dataset
+# Suggestions for work organization

 Following these suggestions will help you organize your research, which could improve [reproducibility](https://the-turing-way.netlify.com) (replicability) and reusability of your code and results.
 These could be particularly helpful when collaborating with other researchers (including a future self).

-## 5.1 Organization of data and code
+## Organization of data and code

 Having a single directory for a project, containing all data and code in subdirectories makes it easier to find things, and also, in case you want to zip everything up and send it to someone else.